Sbillups0/Pokemon-Card-Collection/docs/v2_manual_test_results.md

 ## Selling and Expanding Collection Example Flow

 AZ, an out of touch player wants to get back in the game.
-He doesn't have any collection.
-He wants to start a collection by getting some valuable and newer cards for his collection.
-He has some old cards, which he doesn't want any more and wants to sell it.
+He doesn't have any active collection.
+He had some bunch of cards from his old collection.
+He wants to start a new collection by getting some valuable and newer cards for his collection.
+He has some old cards from his old collection, which he doesn't want any more and wants to sell it.
 AZ does the following:

 - He gets the card details by calling `GET /collection/3/get`.
 AZ views his collection and decide what cards to sell.
 He sees the list of cards as - Dragonair, Chikorita etc.
 - He wanted to get the details of the card "Chikorita" by calling `GET /cards/Chikorita`